marknguyen02/machine-learning-basics/README.md

 # Machine Learning Basics

-Repository này chứa các thuật toán Machine Learning được tự cài đặt dựa trên thiết kế module của scikit-learn.
+This repository contains self-implemented Machine Learning algorithms based on the modular design of scikit-learn.

-## Mục đích
+## Purpose

-- Hiểu sâu cách hoạt động của các thuật toán ML thông qua việc tự cài đặt
+- Gain a deeper understanding of how ML algorithms work by implementing them from scratch.
-- Học cấu trúc API và thiết kế của scikit-learn
+- Learn the API structure and design principles of scikit-learn

-## Thuật toán
+## Algorithms

 - Linear Model
 - Tree-based Model